Blessings in Disguise

-On June 6th, 2007, I swallowed many pills…Ambien, Hydrocodone, Darvoset, Xanax, Paxil, Tylenol (Extra Strength, mind you)…handful after handful.
-With all the bright colors and assorted sizes, they looked like candy.
-There was no sweet taste.
+On June 6th, 2007, I swallowed handful after handful of pills.
+With all the happy colors and assorted sizes, they looked like candy, but there was no sweet taste.
 I washed it all down with gulps of my favorite Shiraz wine right out of the bottle.
-Now was no time to worry about looking like a wino, and I rather liked the sad image it conjured.
-I, then, laid down on my bed to die.
+Now was not the time to worry about looking like a wino, and I rather liked the sad image it evoked.
+Then, I laid down on my bed to die.

-It was almost 4 hours before anyone found me, and hours after that before it became known what I had ingested.
-Because too much time had elapsed, my stomach was not pumped, and the drugs went all the way through my system.
-I did not die (obviously), but I did end up with a brain injury.
-I was seriously mentally impaired.
+It was almost 4 hours before anyone found me, and hours after that before what I had taken became known.
+Because too much time had passed, my stomach wasn’t pumped, and the drugs went all the way through my system.
+Although I did not die (obviously), I did end up with a brain injury and was seriously mentally impaired.

-While the person I am today still talks funny, has poor penmanship, and can’t type near as fast, I am a much better person all around and would never want to go back to who I was.
+Although the person I am today still talks funny, has poor penmanship, and can’t type very fast, I’m a happier, healthier person all around and would never want to go back to who I was before the brain injury.

 In addition to the stroke intensifying certain tendencies, the stroke forever changed his personality and sense of self.
 The book paints a picture of a man trying to reassemble the pieces of himself and give some meaning to a very different life and interpretation and experience of it.